kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 I notice that data import is rarely the focus of tutorials for beginners.
 That is perhaps unsurprising: no one’s entering the field for the non-stop thrill-ride of replacing blanks with NaNs, or the glorious mysteries of the [SRA format](https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/).

 Yet, easeful data acquisition is fundamental to the rest of the learning process.
-A new coder who gets frustrated with the data download process can quickly lose faith in their abilities, and quit the process before they’ve even begun.
-Also, as it turns out, absorbing the solution is much more effective when you <i>actually care about the problem</i>.
+Sometime who is limited to the data that's easy to import, not the data they care about, will have a much harder time overcoming a lack of motivation in the eleventh hour of googling error messages.
+Plus, a new coder who gets frustrated with the data download process can quickly lose faith in their abilities, and quit the process before they’ve even begun.

 There are two challenges, then: how do you find data that you care about?
-And how can you get it into R or Python as quickly and as neatly as possible?
+And - no matter the formet - how can you get it into R or Python as quickly and as neatly as possible?

 Here, I’ve assembled some public datasets and resources to help lower these hurdles in your first analysis projects.
 I’ll devote a separate section to acquiring genomics data, since that's where I personally felt a lot of my data download frustration.